2025 Toyota Prius — Carivo review 2025 model shown

 The 2025 Toyota Prius is a hybrid that earns a Carivo score of 8.4/10 — rated Recommended.
 Its strongest dimension is Reliability at 9.5/10, while Performance at 6.5/10 is where it trails the competition most noticeably.
 It's a solid all-rounder that delivers across most dimensions without obvious deal-breakers.

 Performance at 6.5/10 is a genuine liability and a score that should factor heavily into any buying decision.
 The powertrain and chassis dynamics trail class rivals by a meaningful margin — don't overlook it.
-Technology comes in at 7.9/10 — functional and modern, with wireless connectivity and core ADAS features, though some competitors pack more standard tech at this price point.
+At 7.9/10 for technology, the infotainment and driver-assist package does its job without setting benchmarks — check which features cost extra on lower trims.

 Priced from $29,401–$38,609, 58 MPG, seating 5, the Toyota Prius sits in the mid-market bracket of the hybrid segment.
 Its value score of 8.9/10 confirms that the price reflects the quality — you're getting a lot for your money here.
 At 1 year old, it's recent enough that the core feature set holds up well against current competition.